MLGroupJLU/LLM-eval-survey/README.md

 ## How to evaluate

+Note that regarding to how to evaluate, all papers in "what to evaluate" can be referenced.
+We only listed some that are not listed in above sections.

 ### Automatic evaluation
 1. Is ChatGPT a general-purpose natural language processing task solver? _Chengwei Qin et al._ arXiv 2023. [[paper](https://arxiv.org/abs/2302.06476)]
 2. A Multitask, Multilingual, Multimodal Evaluation of ChatGPT on Reasoning, Hallucination, and Interactivity. _Yejin Bang et al._ arXiv 2023. [[paper](https://arxiv.org/abs/2302.04023)]